 All the energy and matter are present in the universe.
 As the simplest atomic element with simply a proton and an electron, hydrogen makes up a large portion of the universe’s observable matter (if the atom also contains a neutron, it is instead called deuterium).

-A molecule is made up of two or more atoms sharing electrons.
-An aggregate of several trillions of atoms is a dust particle.
-An asteroid is created by mixing a few tonnes of carbon, silica, oxygen, ice, and a few metals.
+- An asteroid is created by mixing a few tonnes of carbon, silica, oxygen, ice, and a few metals.
 Or create a Sun-like star by combining 333,000 Earth masses of hydrogen and helium.

-In addition, there appears to be a lot of matter and energy in the universe that we cannot directly observe.
-Less than 5% of the universe’s matter is made up of stars, planets, comets, sea otters, black holes, and dung beetles all combined.
-The remaining substance is made up of around 68 percent dark energy and about 27 percent dark matter, neither of which is even vaguely known.
+- The remaining substance is made up of around 68 percent dark energy and about 27 percent dark matter, neither of which is even vaguely known.

 Dark matter and dark energy, which are referred to as “dark” because they are difficult for scientists to directly witness, are necessary for the functioning of the universe as we currently understand it.
 At least not yet.

-Also read: Solstice and Equinox
+Also read: Solstice and Equinox; Sun: Structure, Composition and Features

 Conclusion